 Registered nurses usually take one of three education paths: a Bachelor of Science degree in nursing (BSN), an associate’s degree in nursing (ADN), or a diploma from an approved nursing program.
-Registered nurses must have a license of the state in which they will be working.
-Not to mention, specifically have at least a year or two of experience in the specialization they look forward to work as a travel registered nurse.
+Registered nurses must have a license from the state in which they will be working.
+Not to mention, specifically have at least a year or two of experience in the specialization they look forward to working as a travel registered nurse.

 As a last note…